DevExpress-Examples/reporting-web-forms-use-custom-font-distributed-with-the-application/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/E5198)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Reporting for Web - How to Use a Custom Font Distributed With the Application
+# Reporting for Web Forms - How to Use a Custom Font Distributed With the Application

 This example shows how to create a report that uses the custom font shipped with the application.